ecmwf/earthkit-data/docs/guide/targets.rst

 .. py:function:: to_target("file", file, split_output=False, append=False, data=None, encoder=None, template=None, metadata=None, **kwargs)
   :noindex:

-  The simplest source is ``file``, which can access a local file/list of files.
+  The simplest target is ``file``, which can access a local file/list of files.

   :param file: The file path or file-like object to write to.
   :type file: str or file-like object